MerginMaps/docs/src/manage/permissions.md

 # Permissions

-There are several levels of permissions to control access to your projects in <MainPlatformName />.
+There are several levels of permissions to control access to your projects in <MainPlatformNameLink />.

 ## Public and private projects

 A private project is a project that only you and those who you choose to share the project with will have access to the files, history and settings.
-A public project is a project that everyone (including those who are not registered with <MainPlatformName />) can view the data and project history.
+A public project is a project that everyone (including those who are not registered with <MainPlatformNameLink />) can view the data and project history.
 They cannot contribute to your public project unless you have shared the project with them with write access (see below for permissions)

 ## Project permissions